 Eating on a regular schedule can help keep an empty stomach from triggering feelings of nausea.
 High calorie, high protein, high vitamin foods help to provide all that’s needed to nourish mom and baby.
 Many mothers find that bland, dry foods such as crackers, or sugary foods or fizzy drinks are well tolerated.
 Ginger root can be grated, then boiled to make tea.
 Nausea and vomiting triggers vary with different patients, so paying attention to what triggers episodes can help patients avoid the wrong foods.

 Several oral medications are also used to treat hyperemesis gravidarum:

-When uncontrolled vomiting with dehydration becomes too severe, patients sometimes have to be admitted to hospitals.
-IV fluids with IV antiemetics, medications to cure nausea and vomiting, as well as IV vitamins and other nutrients, are given.
-Fortunately the need for IV treatment and hospital care are rare.
+When uncontrolled vomiting with dehydration becomes too severe, patients sometimes have to be admitted to the hospital.
+IV fluids with IV antiemetics (medications to cure nausea and vomiting), vitamins, and other nutrients are given.
+Fortunately the need for IV treatment and hospital care is rare.